Anastasia-Labs/opshin-audit/catalyst_docs/milestone2/milestone2_langanalysis.md

 ### Limitations

 The OpShin language is a subset of python, having the following limitations:

- * User-defined symbols can only be imported using `from <pkg> import *`. `import <pkg>` isn't supported.
+   - User-defined symbols can only be imported using `from <pkg> import *`. `import <pkg>` isn't supported.
- * Importing some builtins
- * Mutual recursion isn't supported
+   - Mutual recursion isn't supported
- * Classes can't inherit
+   - Classes can't inherit
- * Tuples can't contain heterogenous types
+   - Tuples can't contain heterogenous types
- * Containers can't contain function values
+   - Containers can't contain function values
- * Compiler errors are throw immediately when encountered instead of being collected
+   - Compiler errors are throw immediately when encountered instead of being collected
- * ...
+   - ...

 ### Deviations from python

 The limitations of OpShin don't invalidate the claim that it is a subset of python.
 OpShin however deviates slightly from python, making it not strictly a subset of python:

- * ...
+   - ...

 ## Type System

 One of the limitations of using Python as-is for smart contract development is